jenniferjacobs/fireandlion/thinking/_posts/2017-08-29-producing-the-economy-with-the-ebw-case-study.md

 This is an expensive process, often done by teams of glorified copy-pasters.
 And since most books need to be corrected and updated after a short time, everything must be done twice, and version control between the formats is  error-prone.

-Clearly the holy grail for book-production workflows is to produce all formats from one master source.
+Clearly the holy grail for book-production workflows is to produce all formats from one source simultaneously.
 Many teams have tackled this challenge.
 Big incumbents like Adobe have tried valiantly to extend their print-production tools to produce ready-to-use digital formats, but their roots in page design are too deep to make this simple or scalable.
 And, given the nature of the web and the high costs of developing software, digital workflows based on proprietary software don't spread or become standards.

 For print-and-digital book production to grow we need open-source tools that produce high-end, print-ready files and sensible websites.
 With the CORE project, we are right at the frontier.

 There are other great teams doing similar work: [PressBooks](https://github.com/pressbooks/pressbooks) uses a Wordpress backend for online book and website development.
 [Booktype](https://github.com/sourcefabric/Booktype), which has been around for a long time, also uses a browser-based editing workflow to produce HTML and PDF books.
 [PubSweet](https://gitlab.coko.foundation/pubsweet) is developing a modular editorial workflow, optimised, for now, for journals and monographs.
 The [MagicBook project](https://github.com/magicbookproject/magicbook) is being used at New York University.
-And our [Electric Book workflow](http://electricbook.works) uses on- and offline static site generation to make print and digital books.
+And our [Electric Book workflow](http://electricbook.works) uses on- and offline static-site generation to make print and digital books.

 The CORE project contributed immensely to the development of the Electric Book workflow, which comprises the Electric Book template, the Electric Book Manager (an online interface), and a process for book-production teams.